 Also critical to the new law was an agreement reached by the three major political parties, called “Pact for Mexico,” which essentially committed them all to not blocking anything that a majority wanted; specifically, if the party in office and one of the other two major parties wanted to pass one of 95 reforms necessary for the country to progress the third party would not resist.
 In other words, the nation’s future trumped partisan interests.

-Poor Colorado Attorney General Scott Gessler, he’s been watching too much Fox so-called news.
+Poor Colorado Secretary of State Scott Gessler, he’s been watching too much Fox so-called news.
 He’s just sure there are hundreds, maybe thousands, of “Illegal voters” out there — somewhere! — but gosh, golly, gee, he’s having a really hard time finding them.

 Here’s the tale of the 17 he said were in Boulder County: